georgidzh/react-flickr-consumer/README.md

 ```

 Make a copy of `.env.example` in the root folder and rename it to `.env`
 replace "your-flickr-api-key" for "REACT_APP_FLICKR_API_KEY" with yours.
-You can get one on [Flickr](https://www.flickr.com/services/apps/create/apply)
+You can get one on [Flickr](https://www.flickr.com/services/apps/create/apply)<br>

+Make sure you have the SKIP_PREFLIGHT_CHECK=true in your .env file.

 Install the project dependencies: